markuman/hausschrat/docs/src/server/usage.md

 **`vendor`**
-Default value: `mixed`
+Default value: `default`

 Defines which vendors `vault` class is used.
-It must be exist in `lib/vendors`.

-**`vendor_key_location`**
+**`vendor_key_obj`**
-Default value: _not set_
+Default value: `/hausschrat/hausschrat.pem`

 The location of the private key for the used vendor.

-**`vendor_password_name`**
-Default value: _not set_

-The location the the password for the private key for the used vendor.
+Depends on your own vauld provider, it also can be a json object.

+**`vendor_password_obj_`**
+Default value: `{"login": "hausschrat", "site": "http://localhost:8080", "lowercase": true, "uppercase": true, "symbols": true, "digits": true, "counter": 1, "length": 32}`

+JSON object for the default lesspass provider.
+Depends on your own vauld provider, it also can be just a string.

 **`public_key`**
 Default value: _not set_

 This is the placeholder to the CA public key.
-You don't nedd and should not care about it.
+You don't need and should not care about it.
-Once it is requested, _hausschrat_ will fetch the private key again, re-generate the public key and save it there for performance reasons.
+Once it is requested, _hausschrat_ will fetch the private key again, re-generate the public key and save it there for performance reasons (_caching_).

 # Revoke